While the title Process Engineer doesn’t appear on attorney Jeff Dailey’s business card, it probably should. A former Big ...

 The science of business analytics has had a major impact on the way lawyers approach their legal work.
 Through data-driven technologies, savvy legal teams can glean insight and give themselves a significant advantage in the courtroom.
 Never heard of legal analytics?
-Here’s a good primer with a list of Eight Legal Analytics Terms You Should Know.
+Here’s a good primer along with a handy list of Eight Legal Analytics Terms You Should Know.

 Context, a powerful legal tool from the Lexis Analytics™ suite, takes data analysis to another level to help you create a strong case strategy.